Yara Yavelberg: Biography

-Yara Yavelberg was born in São Paulo.
+Yara Yavelberg was born in São Paulo, daughter of David and Eva Yavelberg.
 She was initially a passive supporter of the resistance movement, but eventually became a member of MR-8.
 She had a relationship with Carlos Lamarca, a Brazilian Army officer who deserted and became one of the most important leaders of the guerrilla movement that opposed the dictatorship.
 With the collapse of the guerrilla movement, Yavelberg and Lamarca fled to Bahia.